joaduo/xpathwebdriver/README.md

 ## IPython interactive shell

-For a faster development cycles you can run an interactive shell which will let access the browser API.
-First install ipython `pip install ipython` (it's not mandatory to keep requirements small in non dev environment)
+For a faster development and debugging cycles you can run an interactive shell which will let access the browser.
+First install ipython `pip install ipython` (not automatically installed to keep basic requirements low)

 Then you can run the `xpathshell` in your terminal.
 You should see something like: